InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

         -   The `Default Value` of the **FE_GIT_PROJECT_BRANCH** parameter should be set accordingly (typically `master`).

-        Enable the Job and save it as before.

     4. In _your_ new `Web Image (*)` job set the following **Build Triggers** section variables: -